Community Perspectives on Restoration in the Louga Region

 Linking community insight to land health monitoring

-In this way, community narratives from Younofere and Tiafaly help shape how restoration across the Great Green Wall is designed, monitored, and governed, aligning scientific assessments with the knowledge and priorities of those who depend most on the land.
+In this way, narratives from Younofere and Tiafaly shape how restoration across the Great Green Wall is designed, monitored, and governed - aligning scientific assessment with the knowledge of those most dependent on the land.

 Back to top